The Invasion of Ukraine Viewed through TikTok: A Dataset: Introduction

 \section{Introduction}

 TikTok, a short-form video-sharing platform with over one billion active users \cite{stokel2022tiktok}, is currently one of the largest social media platforms in the world.
-Despite its popularity, the platform’s apparent influence on public understanding of the Russian invasion of Ukraine remains perplexing.
-Major media organizations have dubbed the ongoing war started by the Russian invasion of Ukraine “the first TikTok war” \cite{dang2022tiktok,frenkel2022tiktok,paul2022tiktok,chayka2022watching, tiffany2022myth}, alluding to the platform’s significant role in shaping how the war is seen around the world.
+Despite being one of the most recent additions to the social media ecosystem, it has become an entrenched part of many people's informational and social lives.
+For instance, over a quarter of people below age 25 in the United States consider TikTok their primary news source \cite{matsa2022americans}.
+Not surprisingly, then, the platform is widely regarded to be shaping how people view major events - including the evolving Russian invasion of Ukraine.
+Some major media organizations have dubbed the ongoing conflict ``the first TikTok war'' \cite{dang2022tiktok,frenkel2022tiktok,paul2022tiktok,chayka2022watching, tiffany2022myth}.

-TikTok has emerged as a prominent source for information about the war in Ukraine.
-For instance, over a quarter of people below age 25 in the United States consider TikTok their primary news source \cite{matsa2022americans}, suggesting that many young people in the West are building their understanding of the war from TikTok videos.
-The app has also emerged as a force within the Russian media ecosystem: after Russia criminalized criticism of the military, TikTok prevented Russian users from uploading new content and seeing new content from outside Russia, thus shaping what information Russians receive and disperse in relation to the war \cite{oremus2022tiktok}.
+Despite the appearance of a role in shaping how the war is seen around the world, little is concretely known about the nature and extent of this influence.
+General usage patterns and statistics (like those cited earlier) suggest that many young people in the West are building their understanding of the war from TikTok videos.
+Moreover, the app has also emerged as a force within the Russian media ecosystem: after Russia criminalized criticism of the military, TikTok prevented Russian users from uploading new content and seeing new content from outside Russia, thus shaping what information Russians receive and disperse in relation to the war \cite{oremus2022tiktok}.
 TikTok evidently has substantial power over how major world events like the invasion of Ukraine are perceived and discussed \cite{lorenz2022tiktok}, but this influence is currently poorly understood.

-We seek to investigate, and enable others to investigate, the relationship between TikTok and the discourse surrounding the invasion of Ukraine, as well as its underlying mechanics.
-The aim is that research from this dataset will help us understand the specific differences between the wider world of news and older social media, and the new world of TikTok.
-We want to learn how the affordances of the platform result in divergence in language use, discourse topics and interaction patterns.
-In this work we will show that those social dynamics can be uncovered in this data.
+Conflicts in the real world precipitate conflicts between communities in online spaces.
+These encounters in online spaces, however, do not have to be mirrors for the hostility in the physical world.
+They can be places to achieve shared understanding of the problem, map the contours of underlying cultural conflict, and bring non-military populations that are living on either side of these conflicts into a position of understanding.
+Effectively achieving public good through understanding.
+TikTok is one such place where this opportunity exists, but also where we know very little about how social dynamics take place.
+There's urgency in understanding how communities and individuals use this medium.